sofia-scz/my-custom-minimal-theme/readme.md

 ### Table of contents

-There is a built in table of contents taken from https://github.com/allejo/jekyll-toc that worked out of the box by adding the file in the included folder.
-By default it shows on the side bar of sidepage layout and uses the markdown titles and subtitles to generate the section pointers.
+The table of contents was taken from https://github.com/allejo/jekyll-toc.